Street Corn Dip

 Slightly sweet, white corn kernels are cooked to tender in deeply savory, slightly spicy bone marrow broth.
 The stewed corn serves as a base for a juicy ribeye or skirt steak that has been seared to perfection and cut into bite-sized pieces.

 I love topping the whole thing off with Mexican crema, cotija cheese, and chicharron.
-Grab a tortilla chip and scoop up a bite of this tasty dip.
-You’ll be diving in for seconds before you know it.
+Grab a tortilla chip and scoop up a bite of this tasty dip because you’ll be diving in for seconds before you know it.

 What Is Mexican Street Corn Dip?